 Ministers Island was the home of the rather eccentric and quite amusing Sir William Van Horne.
 Van Horne is best known for being the man who built the Canadian Pacific Railway.
 He bought land on Ministers Island in 1891 and then made sure he had an easy commute!

-The Van Horne family home, Covenhoven, is in the south of the island (when I say south if it is about a 4-minute drive!).
+The Van Horne family home, Covenhoven, is in the south of Ministers island (when I say south if it is about a 4-minute drive!).
 The home is beautiful – so many rooms!
 Van Horne only slept 4 hours a night so he had a little bedroom at the front of the house.
-There are regular free tours of the house.
+There are regular free tours of the Van Horne house on Ministers Island.

-The house and the barn are very photogenic – particularly the barn.
+The house and the barn on Ministers Island are very photogenic – particularly the barn.

 4. Take a New Brunswick day trip to Campobello Island from Saint Andrews